MJVF/College-Notes/3E3 - Probability & Statistics/1 - Data Collection.md

 As described above, if we use an _inappropriate sampling frame_, our estimates of parameters may have a _systematic bias_.
 Bias that results from our method of sampling is called _sampling bias_.
 Other sources of bias exist ([[#-Non-sampling Bias|See later]]).

-Also, we have _random errors_ depending on the sample actually observed.
+Also, we have _random errors_ depending on the #Sample actually observed.
 This determines the precision of a study.

 &nbsp;